lopezdsr/sql-query/sqlref/sql_reference.md

 A *case expression* is referenced by the following clause:
 * [primaryExpression](#primaryExpression)

-<h3>Time Series Expressions</h3>
+### Time Series Expressions
+{: #chapterTimeSeriesExpressions}

-The syntax of a *time series expressions* is described by the syntax diagrams below.
+The syntax of a *time series expression* is described by the syntax diagrams below.

 <h4 id="timeSeriesExpression">timeSeriesExpression</h4>